clementreiffers/maze-creator/README.md

 this script creates random maze. it is inspired from a video find on YouTube, but only for the way of think to create the maze.

+There is a file "maze_solver.py" but it doesn't work for now, I'm thinking about a method to solve it.

 ## demo

 <p  align="center">